-Gather around my beautiful vegans, because I've got the easiest way to make corn ribs.
+Gather around my beautiful vegans, because I've got the quickest and easiest way to make corn ribs.
 This recipe is for everyone who enjoys a great BBQ with family and friends and is unsure how to cook awesome ribs, made vegan.
-Corn ribs are the perfect vegan alternative.
+Corn ribs or corn riblets are the perfect vegan alternative.
 And not only that, it's so easy to make, all you need is corn on the cob, a good knife and spices.

-Summer is coming, we can all feel the temperatures going up a bit, which means it's soon time to get the BBQ going.
+Summer is coming, we can all feel the temperatures going up a bit, which means it's soon time to get the BBQ going and make these vegan, gluten-free, dairy-free corn ribs.
 I'm sure everyone is just as excited about it as we are.
 If you love grill recipes, make sure to check out our vegan steak, Texan brisket, vegan sausages, epic mango salsa and of course, top it all up with passion fruit margaritas.
-Your summer menu right here!
+Your summer menu is right here!

 What are corn ribs